starlake-ai/starlake/docs/user/guide/quickstart.rst

    $SPARK_HOME/bin/spark-submit target/scala-2.11/comet-assembly-VERSION.jar import

 This will put the datasets in the ``/tmp/datasets/pending/`` folder.
-In real life, this will be a HDFS folder.
+In real life, this will be a folder.

 Run the ingestion process as follows :